 Skip to main content

-This guide explains how to build external plugins for Osaurus.
-Plugins are native binaries (.dylib) distributed with a manifest.json, providing tools that AI agents can call via MCP.
+This guide covers building external plugins for Osaurus.
+Plugins are native binaries (.dylib) distributed with a manifest.json, providing tools that AI agents call via MCP.

 Quick Start (Swift)